[Much of my site will be useless to you if you've got the images turned off!]

 From 1852 to 1855, Major Delafield had charge of the Hudson River improvement; in 1853, was the Lighthouse Engineer of the New York district; in 1853‑54, performed the duties of Chief Engineer of the Department p184 of Texas; and, in 1854‑55, was a member of the Board for Harbor and River Improvements, and also of the Board for the Armament of Fortifications.

-During the Crimean War, in 1855‑56, acting under the orders of the Secretary of War, Major Delafield, with Major Indicates a West Point graduate and gives his Class.Mordecai and Captain (subsequently Maj.‑General) Indicates a West Point graduate and gives his Class.George B. McClellan, as a Commission, proceeded to the theatre of war in Europe to obtain information in regard to the military service in general, and the changes which had been made in modern warfare.
+During the Crimean War, in 1855‑56, acting under the orders of the Secretary of War, Major Delafield, with Major Indicates a West Point graduate, Class of 1823: a link to his biographical entry in Cullum's Register.Mordecai and Captain (subsequently Maj.‑General) Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.George B. McClellan, as a Commission, proceeded to the theatre of war in Europe to obtain information in regard to the military service in general, and the changes which had been made in modern warfare.
 Delafield prepared an elaborate report, with numerous maps and illustrations, giving an account of the siege operations at Sebastopol; descriptions of several great modern fortifications of Continental Europe; detailed statements of the many improvements in the engineer, artillery, and administrative branches of the military service; and the various changes necessitated by the introduction of steam and armor plating in naval warfare.
 This report, which made a large quarto volume, was published by order of Congress.
 Though somewhat of a compilation, it contained a mass of valuable matter, showed untiring industry, exhibited his exhaustive mastery of details, and evinced a comprehensive view of the great principles of war.
 In transmitting his report to the Government, he took occasion to expose the popular fallacy that the art of war had been materially modified since the French Revolution, and that new principles had been introduced in the construction of the Russian land and sea forts, and new modes of attack adopted by the Allies in reducing them.
 He says: "On examination, this change will be found mainly in the increased magnitude of the engines of war, and the perfection to which they have been brought by the increasing application of talent and skill to their improvement, accomplished by the accuracy and rapidity of workmanship, by the machinery of the arsenals of the present day, and that few new principles have been introduced with much success in the late contest" in the Crimea.

 Major Delafield was re-appointed, Sep.
 8, 1856, Superintendent of the U. S. Military Academy, a position which, except for five days, he continued to hold till Mar.
 1, 1861, when he was relieved at his own request.
 During this second tour of duty at West Point, he completed the gas-works for lighting the public buildings; restored Fort Clinton, a relic of the Revolution; built additional accommodations for the officers at the Academy; was President of a Board to revise the Programme of Instruction at the institution; and in various ways demonstrated the same energy and ability he had previously shown in this command.
 In the period of nearly twelve years of his Superintendency of the Military Academy its reputation as a disciplinary and educational establishment continued to advance in popular estimation, and amply proved its value during the Civil War, which immediately followed his last tour of duty at West Point.